This FIFA World Cup, Fed Square will become a watch zone for fans to cheer on the Socceroos.

 Will Fed Square be fenced off?
 When will access to the Square be closed?

-On event days, 3 designated entry gates will open 90 minutes before kick off and remain open until capacity is reached.
+On event days, designated entry gates will open before match kick-off and remain open until capacity is reached.

 Where do I enter Fed Square?